 Dietitian: Also called a nutritionist, this is an expert who is trained in the science of nutrition and advises others about healthy eating.
 Some nutritionists are registered dietitians (RD or RDN); this credential means that someone has completed a higher level of training and passed a registration exam.

 Emergency medical identification: Cards, bracelets, or necklaces with a written message, used by people with diabetes or other medical problems to alert others in case of a medical emergency, such as coma.

 Endocrinologist: A doctor who treats people with hormone problems.

-Fructose: A type of sugar found in many fruits and vegetables and in honey.
-Fructose is used to sweeten some diet foods, but this type of sweetener is typically not recommended to diabetics, because it could have a negative effect on blood sugar.
+Fructose: A type of sugar found in many fruits and vegetables and in honey; fructose is used to sweeten some diet foods, but this type of sweetener is typically not recommended for people with diabetes, because it could have a negative effect on blood sugar.

 Gangrene: The death of body tissues, usually due to a lack of blood supply, especially in the legs and feet.